43081j/43081j.github.io/_posts/2014-07-26-the-new-dialog-element.md

 ---
-title: The new HTML5 Modal element
+title: The new HTML5 dialog element
-description: Using the new HTML5 modal element to provide cross-browser modals without libraries.
+description: Using the new HTML5 dialog element to provide cross-browser dialogs without libraries.
 layout: post
 ---

 The HTML5 `dialog` element provides native dialog box functionality, such that no more libraries are needed to create such dialogs.

 This will improve accessibility as the browser will know a dialog is a dialog, currently it does not.
-It will also allow cross-browser native modal handling rather than relying on a third-party library.
+It will also allow cross-browser native dialog handling rather than relying on a third-party library.

 ## Simple Example